In this section

 Fee Waiver Bursaries

-The Department of English and Comparative Literature will be awarding a limited number of competitive fee-waiver bursaries for the academic session 2020-21.
+The Department of English and Creative Writing will be awarding a limited number of competitive fee-waiver bursaries for the academic session 2020-21.
 Read here the criteria and guidance for the fee-waiver bursaries competitions.

 Deadline for all of the fee-waivers is 31 May 2020.